jiezhoucs/must-read/notes/pl/2020-UnsafeRust-ICSE20.md

-### Title, Author(s), and Venue
-[ICSE'20] **Is Rust Used Safely by Software Developers?**
+# Is Rust Used Safely by Software Developers?
+[ICSE'20]
 Ana Nora Evans, Bradford Campbell, and Mary Lou Soffa @UVA

 ### Category and Keywords
-**Rust**
+**Rust**, **memory safety**

 ### What problem does this paper try to solve?
-It investigates how *unsafe Rust* is used by developed.
+It investigates how *unsafe Rust* is used by developers.

 ### Why is the problem important?
-Rust has proven to be an excellent and very promising alternative for C++ or even C. But it still has security flaws.
+Rust has proven to be an excellent and very promising alternative to C++ or even C. But it still has security flaws.

 ### What is this paper's solution to the problem?
-The paper focuses on analyzing call graphs of Rust programs to better understand how unsafe use is propagated between
+The paper focuses on analyzing call graphs of Rust programs to better understand how unsafe use is propagated.

-The paper defines **Possibly Unsafe**:
+The paper defines **Possibly Unsafe** as:

 > A function may be possibly unsafe if: (1) it is declared unsafe;
 (2) it contains an unsafe block; or
 (3) it calls a possibly unsafe function.

-The third condition is interesting because Rust deems it as safe and calls this safe abstractions.
+The third condition is interesting because Rust deems it as safe (called *safe abstractions*) and even encourages programmers to do so.

+#### Core technique
+A extended call graph where each node contains not only the function, but a list of generic type parameters and type substitutions for those when available.

-#### Questions investigated by this paper
+### Questions investigated by this paper
-This paper asks several questions.

 1. **How much do developers use *Unsafe Rust***?

 It counts how many the `unsafe` keyword is used in four scenarios (block, function, trait, and trait implementation).

 2. **How much of the Rust code is *Unsafe Rust***?

 This is the core question asked by this paper.
 A *Safe Rust* function may not be completely safe if it calls a safe API whose implementation actually contains unsafe code.
 The paper aims to find out *what percentage of the Rust libraries lack full safety compiler guarantees?*

 3. **What unsafe Rust operations are used in practice?**

-The paper wants to understand if interactions with C are the main source of Unsafe Rust.
+The paper wants to understand if interactions with C are the main source of unsafe Rust.

 4. **What ABI (programming languages) are used in the *declared unsafe* functions?**

 Whether most called unsafe functions are from external libs implemented in C or from other Rust libs.